 So these are my pairings for this year’s feast.
-My wife has selected a magnum of Domaine Carneros sparkling wine for the appetizers and social hour, not because it pairs with the passed cheese blobs, but because it reminds her a happy experience at the Domaine one summer afternoon.
-I have selected an older vintage of Merry Edwards Pinot Noir, not because it matches the food, but because it brings back memories of a trip to the Russian River in the days before internet search.
-James and Cori have selected our Occasio 2009 Zinfandel, not because it will match the turkey (although it actually might come close), but because it was the first wine we ever made together.
+My wife has selected a bottle of California sparkling wine for the appetizers and social hour, not because it pairs with the passed cheese blobs, but because it reminds her a happy experience at the winery one summer afternoon.
+I have selected my last vintage of Cabernet Franc (2014), not because it matches the food (but it does, really), but because it brings back memories of working with my two sons that harvest.
+James and Cori have selected the last bottle of our Occasio 2009 Zinfandel, not because it will match the turkey (although it actually might come close), but because it was the first wine we ever made together.
 And our youngest is selecting our Opportunity late bottled vintage port for dessert because his first legal wine in a restaurant was a 21 year old port from his birth year.

 These wines, as well as others from our guests, will be shared around our table this Thanksgiving – not because of their suitability with the food, but because of the stories they tell and the memories they recall.